beingnile/alx-low_level_programming/0x1C-makefiles/README.md

 # C Makefiles

-In this project, I cover what a makefile is and fiddle around making makefiles.
+In the project, I build makefiles for the purpose of learning more about build systems.